The structure of the local time of Markov processes indexed by Levy trees: Construction of a measure supported on Lg

-From now on, we fix $x\in E$ and our goal is to study the structure of the random set:
+From now on, we fix $x\in E$ and we consider the random set:

-The present section is devoted to the study of the former and to developing the machinery needed for our analysis.
+In order to study the latter, we shall construct an additive functional $A := (A_t)_{t \in \mathbb{R}_+}$ of the Lévy snake supported on $\{ t \in \mathbb{R}_+ : \widehat{W}_t = x \}$.
+The present section is devoted to the construction of $A$ and to develop the machinery needed for our analysis.
 The study of $\{ \upsilon \in \mathcal{T}_H : \xi_\upsilon = x \}$ is delayed to Section \ref{section:treeStructureLocalTime} and will heavily rely on the results of this section.
 Let us discuss now in detail the framework we will consider in the rest of this work. \\ \\ \textbf{Framework of Section \ref{section:structureOfTloc} and \ref{section:treeStructureLocalTime}: }With the same notations as in previous sections, consider a strong Markov process $\xi$ taking values in $E$ with a.s. continuous sample paths and we make the following assumptions:

 and